All Episodes

 All of the sick that would become healthy.

-All of the wonderful things that were going to happen, your premiums being reduced by $2,500.
+All of the wonderful things that were going to happen.

-Most of next year's increases in health care premiums won't take effect until after the 2010 election because most business plans, corporate plans renew every January, so premium increases will not show up until January of 2011.
+Most of next year's increases in healthcare premiums won't take effect until after the 2010 election because most business plans, corporate plans renew every January, so premium increases will not show up until January of 2011.

-Now, it was dirty politics, but it was shrewd in a political sense.
+It was dirty politics, but it was shrewd in a political sense.

 I mean, to paraphrase Biden, this scheme was a big effing scheme.